neondatabase/website/content/docs/guides/logical-replication-basics.md

 CREATE PUBLICATION users_publication FOR TABLE users, departments;
 ```
 <Admonition type="note">
-Neon currently does not support creating publications that include all tables within a schema using `CREATE PUBLICATION publication_name FOR ALL TABLES` syntax.
-This requires the PostgreSQL superuser privilege, which is not available in a managed service like Neon.
+Neon currently does not support creating publications using `CREATE PUBLICATION publication_name FOR ALL TABLES` syntax.
+The `ALL TABLES` clause requires the PostgreSQL superuser privilege, which is not available in a managed service like Neon.
 </Admonition>

 This command creates a publication that only publishes `INSERT` and `UPDATE` operations in one table.
 In this case, all data will be published to a subscriber without any data being deleted.